 Spiced Salmon Fish Cakes

-The portion sizes were descent, so we didn’t have room for dessert.
+The portion sizes were decent, so we didn’t have room for dessert.
 I did have a look and saw Apple and Blackberry Crumble, Sticky Date Pudding and a Rhubarb and Custard Trifle.
 The drinks list includes wine, spirits, soft drinks, tea and coffee.

 Fentimans Rose Lemonade